-If your organisation would like to join the Values Challenge please sign up here and receive a free pack of resources which includes all the material and information you will need to run the workshop.
+If your organisation would like to join the Values Challenge, please sign up by clicking on the Take The Challenge button below and receive a free pack of resources which includes all the material and information you will need to run the workshop.

 We believe that the Values Challenge pack of resources which you will be sent when you register for the Values Challenge should be enough to enable most organisations to hold the Values Challenge without needing outside help.